SeanTangney/cul/README.md

 - The Contact Us form properly submits.
 - An email is sent back to the site admin with the the users inputted data on it.
+- A user can select which type of query they are sending when submitting the form.

 #### Custom 404/500: